GoogleChrome/web.dev/src/site/content/en/blog/web-payments-updates/index.md

 with updated price information (e.g., tax recalculation).

-Both `PaymentRequestEvent.changePaymentMethod()` and the `paymentmethodchange` event are shipped in Chrome 76.
+Both `PaymentRequestEvent.changePaymentMethod()` and the `paymentmethodchange` event are available in Chrome 76.
 Webkit has implemented the [`paymentmethodchange` event in its Technology Preview](https://webkit.org/blog/9167/whats-new-in-the-payment-request-api-for-apple-pay/).